asleepace/Videofy/README.md

 # Videofy

-A short for video editing application
+A simple application for selecting a thumbail from a video.

 ## Installation